Thursday, 22 May 2025

 There was a palpable moment in the hall when everyone came to the same realisation - something special is happening here.
 Her playing was mesmerising, a scarcely believable combination of energy, lyricism, and precision, with each of those attributes turned up to maximum.
 And unlike some other artists I've seen recently, the pianist herself seemed to be enjoying every moment of the performance.
 The audience was so caught up in it that they stopped coughing (!) and the silence between each movement was total, charged with anticipation, almost radioactive.
 Montreal audiences are always pretty generous with their standing ovations, but the enthusiasm in this one was off the scale.
 It was the concert of the season for me.

 I'm really looking forward to seeing Elisabeth Brauss in concert again, but next time I'll have expectations.
-This was an one off, the sort of thing that can only happen in a live performance where you have no preconceptions of what you're about to see.
+This was a one off, the sort of thing that can only happen in a live performance where you have no preconceptions of what you're about to see.

 Tuesday, 28 January 2025